 Information on complaints is here.

-What are reasons for failing inspections?
+What are reasons for failing an inspection?

 - A copy of the stamped approved plans and specifications must be available on-site when the Building Control Officer arrives.
 If not, the inspection is failed.